 If the instalment after the date of death has not been paid or has been returned, the public trustee should be paid that amount upon request.

-- to the Department by the pensioner.
+- to the Commonwealth by the pensioner.

 The bereavement provisions in the SSAct provide that if a payment is made to an appropriate person following the death of a single pensioner, the Commonwealth is not liable to any action, claim or demand for any further payment.

-The Department's responsibility under the SSAct has been fulfilled if a person who has had at least some responsibility for the deceased's estate has received the payment.
+The Commonwealth's responsibility under the SSAct has been fulfilled if a person who has had at least some responsibility for the deceased's estate has received the payment.
 It does not matter whether this was the public trustee or some other person.

 Community group acts as executor